 For example, the tracking history for opposite moving mode looks like this:

-As you can see, the required speedometer check rules out the misalignment affect and is an "integral part of tracking history for moving R.A.D.A.R."
-So, without the speed check you can argue the state cannot prove its case by a preponderance of the evidence as required.
-File any materials, like the above excerpt from the NHTSA radar manual, you are relying on to the court well ahead of the hearing.
+As you can see, the speedometer check rules out the misalignment affect and is an "integral part of tracking history for moving R.A.D.A.R."
+Without it, a driver could argue the jurisdiciton cannot prove its case by the preponderance of the evidence.

 Speeding and the WSP 90 Day Speedometer Calibration